qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 `proof-dying-qobject` clears `DyingConversionException`: the tombstone then refuses every dying identity, and the handler is handed an argument it cannot use.
-The exception is a measure, so it has a switch like the rest of them.

-The predicate is asked about the type, not about the moment, so for a QObject the whole destruction is open and not just the stretch around the signal.
-What follows from that is the next test.
+What the per-type question leaves open is the next test.

 ### stray-outlives-tombstone, proof-dying-strays

 The other end of the exception.
-Since it is asked per type, a conversion may also land *after* the signal - past the C++ destructor, before the tombstone falls.
-Such a wrapper used to be registered like any other: it said "valid", it pointed at freed memory, and when the tombstone fell it stayed behind as the wrapper for whatever the allocator put at that address next.
-Nothing invalidated it, because the path that invalidates the handler's argument - PySide's `_PySideInvalidatePtr` property - runs earlier, with the property data.
+Since it is asked per type, a conversion may land *after* the signal - past the C++ destructor, before the tombstone falls.
+Such a wrapper used to be registered like any other and said "valid" over freed memory; nothing invalidated it, because the path that invalidates the handler's argument, PySide's `_PySideInvalidatePtr` property, runs earlier, with the property data.

 The failpoint `dealloc-before-retire` parks the deallocating thread in exactly that stretch, and the test converts the address from another thread.
 What it